sazedul-islam/sazedul-islam/README.md

 ---

-## Assalamu Alaikum, I'm Sadat Riyad
+## Assalamu Alaikum, I'm Sazedul Islam
 **Front End Developer | UI/UX Designer**

 I am passionate about coding and have learned various technologies over the years.
 My journey started with C programming and has expanded to include Front End Web Development.
 Currently, I'm exploring Backend Development and diving deeper into the MERN stack.
 Below is a brief overview of my skills and interests: